 I could have named my blog something about leaving my comfort zone.
 In The Birth of Curren Christian Academy, I shared how we began homeschooling.
 That was a big leap out of my comfort zone.
 My biggest fear in homeschooling was that I wouldn’t do a good enough job and that my kids’ futures would be compromised as a result.
-But I kept my eyes on God and prayed without ceasing for His guidance every step of the way.
+But I prayed without ceasing and asked God for His guidance every step of the way.
 In fact, our school motto was Phillipians 4:13.
 “I can do all things through Christ who strengthens me.”
 Now with our homeschooling completed, I can look back and see His hand in our lives and that He was faithful to work through me.

 What Does the Future Hold?